Cheltenham-Open-Data/fix-my-street/README.md

 - Big branch on verge, 27th November :- [https://www.fixmystreet.com/report/6792297](https://www.fixmystreet.com/report/6792297)
 - TMC - Defects -CW6 Potholes  problem, 27th November :- [https://www.fixmystreet.com/report/6792558](https://www.fixmystreet.com/report/6792558)
 - Manhole cover has a crack in it, 27th November :- [https://www.fixmystreet.com/report/6792209](https://www.fixmystreet.com/report/6792209)
-- Bag of rubbish with sharp metal spikes, 27th November :- [https://www.fixmystreet.com/report/6792195](https://www.fixmystreet.com/report/6792195)
-- Street needs cleaning of leaves.
-The parking lines are not visible, it is incredibly slippy and become a thick mulch and with any rain all these leaves will go into the drains potentially blocking them., 27th November :- [https://www.fixmystreet.com/report/6792145](https://www.fixmystreet.com/report/6792145)
-- Drain cover is sunken at lights - there was a cone there presumably to fix it but its now been there for over a month.
-The cone is now on side of road with a roadworks sign leaning up nowhere near the actual problem.
-Drain full of leaves., 27th November :- [https://www.fixmystreet.com/report/6792121](https://www.fixmystreet.com/report/6792121)
-- Mud on road from building site, 27th November :- [https://www.fixmystreet.com/report/6791959](https://www.fixmystreet.com/report/6791959)
-- TMC - Defects -CW10 Potholes problem, 27th November :- [https://www.fixmystreet.com/report/6791912](https://www.fixmystreet.com/report/6791912)
-- Series of dropped service drains across Station Road, 27th November :- [https://www.fixmystreet.com/report/6791391](https://www.fixmystreet.com/report/6791391)
-- Double drain gully is simply not working.
-It does not appear to be a question of leaves and believe gully was pumped very recently.
-Think this is a known problem as we have seen more than one work crews but clearly there is a fundamental problem., 27th November :- [https://www.fixmystreet.com/report/6791246](https://www.fixmystreet.com/report/6791246)
-- Most of the road has failed, 27th November :- [https://www.fixmystreet.com/report/6790944](https://www.fixmystreet.com/report/6790944)

 <!-- fix_marker ends -->